Skip to content

 The Hampden County Addiction Taskforce (HCAT)

 The Hampden County Addiction Taskforce (HCAT) is a collaboration of community resources, law enforcement (local and state), health care institutions, service providers, schools and community coalitions, individuals and families whose goal is to focus on a county-wide approach to address addiction, drug overdoses, and prevention.
-The Hampden County Addiction Taskforce was founded by the Hampden District Attorney’s Office and the Hampden County Sheriff’s Department.
+The Hampden County Addiction Taskforce was founded by the Hampden District Attorney’s Office and the Hampden County Sheriff’s Office.

 Most importantly, the Hampden County Addiction Task Force is here to help!